OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Request for Architecture Work/README.md

 WebStreet is a web agency that specializes in quickly creating websites for clients by using industry and style templates.
 Developing teams have been overwhelmed by increasing sales of our services to customers all over the world.
 Several years of development have resulted in a complex software environment, which is clearly not scaling with the business and possibly impeding our growth.

 Development times must be reduced and leveraged with new tools and techniques so our developers will be able to deliver faster and cheaper using building blocks and templates for websites.
+In this project, building blocks are called Site Atoms.
 This could only be achieved through a new software architecture that will create an agile environment and allow fluid communication and a common language among our development teams all over the world.

 # WebStreet Strategic Plan